Generic Name: spinosad

 Spinosad, the active ingredient in Natroba Topical Suspension is not systemically absorbed; and therefore, will not be present in human milk.
 However, Natroba Topical Suspension contains benzyl alcohol, which may be systemically absorbed through the skin, and the amount of benzyl alcohol excreted in human milk with use of Natroba Topical Suspension is unknown.
 Caution should be exercised when Natroba Topical Suspension is administered to a lactating woman.
 A lactating woman may choose to pump and discard breast milk for 8 hours (5 half-lives of benzyl alcohol) after use to avoid infant ingestion of benzyl alcohol.

-The safety and effectiveness of Natroba Topical Suspension have been established in pediatric patients 4 years of age and older with active head lice infestation [see Clinical Studies (14)].
+The safety and effectiveness of Natroba Topical Suspension have been established in pediatric patients 6 months of age and older with active head lice infestation [see Clinical Pharmacology (12.3) and Clinical Studies (14)].

 Clinical studies of Natroba Topical Suspension did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.